with Arkil A/S Miljøteknik and WSP

 As the injections were carried out in November, the ambient temperature was -10°C and the ground was frozen.
 Therefore, the solution was warmed to 40°C prior to injection.

 The heating of 3DMe to 40°C prior to injection

-The ideal conditions for ERD were quickly established by the application, resulting in the rapid reduction in TCE within the groundwater in the bedrock aquifer.
-Degradation of the parent compound in the soils aquifer took a little longer to occur, but once established, full reductive dechlorination of the contamination was evident.
+The ideal conditions for ERD were quickly established by the application, resulting in the rapid reduction in TCE within the groundwater in the bedrock aquifer, from 500ug/L to the limits of detection.
+The daughter products have also been reduced to very low levels showing that full reductive dechlorination has occurred.